brikis98/yevgeniy-brikman-homepage/_posts/2015-01-27-the-non-designers-design-book.md

 Typography endows human language with visual form.

-A design is in conflict when you set two or more typefaces on the same page that are similar‚Äînot really different but not really the same.
-I have seen countless students trying to match a typeface with one on the page, looking for a face that ‚Äúlooks similar.‚Äù Wrong.
+A design is in conflict when you set two or more typefaces on the same page that are similar—not really different but not really the same.
+I have seen countless students trying to match a typeface with one on the page, looking for a face that "looks similar."
+Wrong.
 When you put two faces together that look too much alike without really being so, most of the time it looks like a mistake.

-If you have trouble seeing what is wrong with a combination of typefaces, don‚Äôt look for what is different between the faces‚Äîlook for what is similar.
+If you have trouble seeing what is wrong with a combination of typefaces, don't look for what is different between the faces—look for what is similar.
 It is the similarities that are causing the problem.
-The major rule to follow when contrasting type is this: Don‚Äôt be a wimp!
+The major rule to follow when contrasting type is this: Don't be a wimp!

 Start with the focal point.
 Decide what it is you want readers to see first.